 Remember to distribute calories evenly throughout the day by taking your total and dividing it up.
 Two-thirds of your calories should be consumed by two-thirds of your day.
 If you need 2,000 calories, the meal after you work out will be about 300 to 600 calories, depending upon how you use snacks.

-Breakfast after your workout depends on your size and the intensity and duration of your workout, but here are some “core” healthy breakfast ideas to enjoy after a workout:
+Breakfast after your workout depends on your size and the intensity and duration of exercise, but here are some “core” healthy breakfast ideas to enjoy after a workout:

 - Eggs, 2 pieces of whole-grain toast, OJ

 - Oatmeal with berries and nuts, tall glass of milk

 - Whole-grain waffle with cottage cheese and berries on top